 Why Are Chemical Inventories Necessary?

-As mentioned above, chemical inventories are an important part of maintaining a safe workplace.
+Chemical inventories are an important part of maintaining a safe workplace.
 A chemical inventory allows facility managers to keep an eye on any potentially toxic or harmful substances, helping to educate staff and prevent accidents and injuries.
 In some cases, a chemical inventory can be used to identify safer alternatives to certain chemicals.

 Chemical inventories can also help reduce overhead costs, as facility managers can check the inventory to make more informed purchasing decisions – much like a grocery shopper might check their pantry before embarking on a weekly shopping trip.